elec327/elec327.github.io/lab6/index.md

 **Specific Requirements** It is not enough to just vary the PWM levels as many of you did for Lab 5.
-Different colors have different perceptual brightnesses, and many of you also noted that the perceptual variation in brightness from 0 to 50% duty cycle is much larger than 50% to 100%. **You will be graded on whether your colors go through a perceptually-nice rainbow.** Be prepared to modify your code to sweep through the possible range of temperatures automatically for visualization purposes.
+Different colors have different perceptual brightnesses, and many of you also noted that the perceptual variation in brightness from 0 to 50% duty cycle is much larger than 50% to 100%. __You will be graded on whether your colors go through a perceptually-nice rainbow.__ Be prepared to modify your code to sweep through the possible range of temperatures automatically for visualization purposes.
 You must demo your actual device **working from battery power**.
 Note that this will mean different currents flowing through the LED than when driven from USB power!

-**Your code** should be well commented and modular.
+**Your code should be well commented and modular!**

 Save your firmware as `thermodot.c`.
 Turn this in on Canvas and demo your device to the lab staff.